nuthanc/angular_advanced_fast/ngrx/ngrx-05-auth-without-effects/README.md

 * Update all the places with this.user.next with the dispatch action
 * Side Effect: Not directly connected to state
   * E.g localStorage

+### 20. Auth Finished (For Now...)

+* Comment out user BehaviorSubject to know where all you need to change using the errors
+* Changes in
+  * auth-interceptor.service.ts
+  * auth.guard.ts
+  * header.component.ts